Michigan Jake

 The original line-up comprised the section leaders of the Louisville Times chorus of Louisville, Kentucky.
-After a few changes in the line-up, Michigan Jake won the 2001 International Quartet Contest in Nashville.
+After a few changes in the line-up, Michigan Jake won the 2001 International Quartet Contest in Nashville, along with becoming the first barbershop quartet to win a Harmony Award from the Vocal Group Hall of Fame.
 They announced their retirement on July 1, 2004.

-They will long be remembered for their innovative style, distinctive and natural approach to singing and their amazing understanding of swing rhythms.